-Dynamic VCL Snippets are one of two types of snippets that allow you to insert small sections of VCL logic into your service configuration w VCL (though you can still include snippets in custom VCL when necessary).
+Dynamic VCL Snippets are one of two types of snippets that allow you to insert small sections of VCL logic into your service configu VCL (though you can still include snippets in custom VCL when necessary).

 You can only create dynamic snippets via the API.
-Because they are versionless objects (much like Edge Dictionaries or ACLs at the edge), or modified independently from changes to your Fastly service.
-This means you can modify snippet code rapidly without deploying a service version production.
+Because they are versionless objects (much like Edge Dictionaries or ACLs at the modified independently from changes to your Fastly service.
+This means you can modify snippet code rapidly without deploying a set for production.